-Sexy stilettos, pumps, wedges, or platforms- high heels are the only thing you want to don when you step outside.
+Sexy stilettos, pumps, wedges, or platforms- high heels are the only thing you want to be wearing when you step outside.
 However, be warned- wearing high heels extends an open invitation to a host of knee and ankle problems.

 Millions of women around the globe are happy to swallow anti-inflammatory drugs and walk around in pain rather than trade their favourite pair of heels with something more comfortable.

-Wearing heels is worse than living with arthritis may sound a little extreme, but the fact is that heels do more damage than you think.
-Here’s how heels affect your entire body and why you should chuck your heels for good.
+Wearing heels is worse than living with arthritis.
+Now, this may sound a little extreme, but the fact is that heels do more damage than you think.
+Here’s how heels affect your entire body and why you should throw your heels for good.

 The ankle joint bear the maximum weight of our body and are prone to wear and tear.
 Heels increase the pressure on the ankles by as much as 23%, thus accelerating their wear and tear.
 The cartilage on the ankles wears down faster due to the added weight on the ankles and makes us more susceptible to arthritis.
 Increased risk of arthritis is the single most crucial factor that should convince you to kick the heel-habit for good.

 Human posture has developed over thousands of years of evolution to help us walk upright, run, sprint, and climb.
 Heels limit the natural motion of our feet while walking and harm our posture.

 Our backbone is made up of linked vertebrae that allow us to bend and twist.
 Heels compress the vertebrae of the lower back, strain the back muscles, put our backs out of alignment, and lead to back pain.

 The Achilles tendon

 The tendon that connects the calf muscle and heel bone, tends to shorten and stiffen with regular usage of heels.
 This causes pain when regular footwear is worn.